SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ## Role-based Sharing Settings

 SharePoint Embedded offers a role-based sharing model that allows developers to configure file-sharing permissions based on container permission roles,  offering a choice between restrictive and open sharing model (default).
 This sharing setting is part of container type configuration.
 This configuration can only be set by application owner's developers.
+To learn more about container permission roles: (/sp-dev-docs/blob/update-ga/docs/embedded/concepts/app-concepts/auth.md#container-type-permissions)

 ### Restrictive Sharing Model